 \subsection{Setting and Challenges}

 Given $d_0$-dimensional random vectors $X^1$, $X^2$, $\dots$, $X^n$, we consider constrained $M$-estimators of the form

-where $F^n$ is a class of candidate functions on $\reals^d$, or a subset thereof, possibly varying with $n$ (sieved), $\psi$ is a loss function; for example $\psi(x,f) = -\log f(x)$ in maximum likelihood (ML) estimation of densities, $\psi(x,f) = -2f(x) + \int f^2(y) dy$ in least-squares (LS) density estimation, and $\psi((x,y),f) = (y-f(x))^2$ in LS regression, $\pi^n$ is a penalty function possibly introduced for the purpose of smoothing and regularization, and the inclusion of $\epsilon^n\geq 0$ indicates that near-minimizers are permitted.
-We focus on the iid case, but mention the extension to non-iid samples, which turns out to be straightforward within our framework.
+where $F^n$ is a class of candidate functions on $\reals^d$, or a subset thereof, possibly varying with $n$ (sieved), $\psi$ is a loss function such as $\psi(x,f) = -\log f(x)$ (maximum likelihood (ML) estimation of densities) and $\psi((x,y),f) = (y-f(x))^2$ (least-squares (LS) regression), $\pi^n$ is a penalty function possibly introduced for the purpose of smoothing and regularization, and the inclusion of $\epsilon^n\geq 0$ indicates that near-minimizers are permitted.
+We focus on the iid case, but extensions to non-iid samples is possible within our framework.

 The Grenander estimator, the ML estimator over log-concave densities, and the LS regression function under convexity, just to mention a few constrained $M$-estimators, certainly exist.
 However, existence is not automatic.
 For rich classes of functions, it is rather common to have an empty set of minimizers in (\ref{eqn:estimatorProblem}); Section 2 furnishes examples.
 The extensive literature on $M$-estimators establishes consistency under rather general conditions (see, e.g., \cite[Thm.
 3.2.2, Cor.
 3.2.3]{vanderVaartWellner.96}, \cite[Thm.
 5.7]{vanderVaart.98}, and \cite[Thms.
 4.3, 4.8]{vandeGeer.00}).
-Standard arguments pass through almost sure uniform convergence of $n^{-1}\sum_{j=1}^n \psi(X^j,\cdot)$ to $\Ex[\psi(X^1,\cdot)]$ on a sufficiently large class of functions, which in turn reduces to checking integrability and total boundedness of the class under an appropriate (pseudo-)metric, the latter being equivalent to finite metric entropy.
+Standard arguments pass through uniform convergence of $n^{-1}\sum_{j=1}^n \psi(X^j,\cdot)$ to $\Ex[\psi(X^1,\cdot)]$, almost surely or in probability, on a sufficiently large class of functions, which in turn reduces to checking integrability and total boundedness of the class under an appropriate (pseudo-)metric, the latter being equivalent to finite metric entropy.
 It has long been recognized that uniform convergence is unnecessarily strong; already Wald \cite{Wald.49} adopted a weaker one-sided condition.
 In the central case of ML estimation of densities, an upper bound on $\psi(x,f) = -\log f(x)$ may not be available and typically force reformulations in terms of $\psi(x,f) = -\log (f(x) + f^0(x))/2f^0(x)$ and similar expressions, where $f^0$ is some reference density.
 Uniform convergence also gives rise to measurability issues, which may require statements in terms of outer measures \cite{vanderVaartWellner.96}.